The Link between Genealogy and Antique Bottles

 10) Ink and shoe polish manufacturers. (many types, sizes, designs of shoe dressing, stove blacking, ink, glue and related product bottles).

-13) Cosmetic manufacturers (cologne and perfume bottles, lotions, oils, salves, cold cream, makeup)
+13) Cosmetic manufacturers (cologne and perfume bottles, lotions, oils, salves, cold cream, makeup, aftershave).

 Probably the most common embossed names found on antique and vintage glass bottles would be SMITH, JONES, WILLIAMS, THOMAS, JOHNSON, BROWN, ADAMS, MILLER, and others of that genre.
 The less common the surname, the harder it may be to find unusual examples or variants of bottles.

-Some surnames are not that common to begin with, but are frequently found in “the bottle world” simply because the companies were so successful.
+Some surnames are not that common to begin with, but are frequently found in “the bottle collecting world” simply because the companies were so successful.
 “WHITTEMORE” comes to mind, a prolific manufacturer of shoe polish.
+“HOSTETTER” is another, as shown by the bitters bottle shown on this page.

 Many names, by their very nature, give strong clues concerning the ethnic or country origins of the proprietors of a particular business firm.
 For instance, a very large proportion of early beer brewers and bottlers were of German origin.
 A large influx of German immigrants occurred throughout much of the mid and late 19th century in the United States, many of them accomplished tradesmen and businessmen in a wide variety of fields.

-The https://www.ebay.com auction site can be of great help in finding bottles with a particular surname on them.
+The eBay.com auction site can be of great help in finding bottles with a particular surname on them.

 Click here to return to the Glass Bottle Marks pages (page one).